-Washington Hall Apartments
+Washington Apartments

-Washington Hall (built in 2008) is a seven-story apartment complex that offers one- and two-bedroom apartments to single or married students without children.
-Various amenities are located within the core of the building and are shared by all the residents.
-The building amenities include small lounges on each floor, meeting rooms, a computer center and resource library, a laundry room, a game room, media rooms, music practice rooms, a multi-purpose room which can be used for half-court basketball and volleyball, an outdoor pool, and gas grills.
+Washington Apartments (built in 2008) is a seven-story apartment complex that offers one- and two-bedroom apartments to single or married students without children.
+Various amenities are located within the core of the building and are shared by all residents.
+The building amenities include small lounges on each floor, study rooms, a computer center and resource library, a laundry room, a game room, media lounge rooms, two music practice rooms, a multi-purpose gym which is equipped for half-court basketball and volleyball, an outdoor pool, and gas grills.